Breadcrumb

 Risks

-Serious complications are rare.
-But they include extra bleeding after the test, puncture of the heart, and damage to the electrical system of the heart that requires a pacemaker.
+Uncommon problems include serious bleeding after the test, puncture of the heart, and damage to the electrical system of the heart that requires a pacemaker.

 This test is not usually done during pregnancy, because it involves X-rays.
 Radiation could damage the developing fetus.

 There is always a slight risk of damage to cells or tissue from being exposed to any radiation, including the low levels used in this test.
-But the risk of damage from the X-rays is extremely low.
-It is not a reason to avoid the test.
+Ask your doctor about the risk of radiation for you from this test.
+Talk about whether you feel the benefits of the test might outweigh the risks.

 Results